 Exodus 3:7:The LORD said, “I have surely seen the affliction of My people who are in Egypt, and have given heed to their cry because of their taskmasters, for I am aware of their sufferings.

-- Embrace differences to make a big difference – Don’t view differences as a melting pot but rather as a mosaic of opportunities.
+2. Embrace differences to make a big difference – don’t view differences as a melting pot but rather as a mosaic of opportunities

-- Help individuals experience significance – Significance is the force that changes people lives and perspectives on what matters most.
+3. Help individuals experience significance – Significance is the force that changes people lives and perspectives on what matters most

 Matthew 5:14-16 “You are the light of the world.
 A city set on a hill cannot be hidden.
-15 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
-16 In the same way, let your light shine before others, so nthat2 they may see your good works and ogive glory to your Father who is in heave
+Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
+In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”

-- Be accountable – No one is perfect.
+4. Be accountable: No one is perfect.
 Show vulnerability.

 James 5:16 – Confess [your] faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.